CSharpM7/Ultimate14/_portfolio/04_samusd.md

 ## Neutral Special (Hyper Beam)

 Neutral Special takes 5 seconds to fully charge up.
 The uncharged version sends out a fixed damage Phazon Ball akin to Charge Shot, but is faster.
-The fully charged version sends a laser that covers a large area that performs multiple hits, and then launches opponents.
+The fully charged version sends a paralyzing laser that covers a long, but narrow range.
 It deals more damage than Charge Shot, but due to its relatively low knockback, will KO much later.
-During the beam shot, Dark Samus has super armor.
-The laser can be absorbed and reflected, but Dark Samus will often not take the full damage
+During the beam shot, Dark Samus has heavy armor.
+The laser can be absorbed and reflected.

 ## Side Special (Hyper Missile)